EMA-FSS-ADMIN/submissions/README.md

-# Units
+# Submissions

-This repository contains all the source code artifacts needed to set up and manage Units Records.
+This repository contains all the source code artifacts needed to stream submitted data from Kobo Collect's Server.
+This service first converts the data into a standard format that is most appropriate for the projects operations before streaming it.

-Units Records represents the units of measurements used in the observations e.g days, years, percentages, etc.